MIT-SPARK/Kimera-VIO/README.md

 Tips for usage
 ----------------------
-- The 3D Visualization window implements the following keyboard shortcuts:
+- The 3D Visualization window implements the following keyboard shortcuts (you need to have the window in focus, click on it):
     - Press 't': toggle freezing visualization (as of know, this blocks the whole pipeline, it might change once the visualization is threaded).
     - Press 'v': prints to the terminal the pose of the current viewpoint of the 3D visualization window.
     - Press 'w': prints to the terminal the size of the 3D visualization window.
+    - Do not press 'q': unless you want to terminate the pipeline in an abrupt way, see #74.

      These last two shortcuts are useful if you want to programmatically set the initial viewpoint and size of the screen when launching the 3D visualization window (this is done at the constructor of the 3DVisualizer class).
     - Press 's': to get a screenshot of the 3D visualization window.